Roscoe C. Brown Jr.

-Prior to his wartime service, he graduated from Springfield College, Springfield, Massachusetts, where he was valedictorian of the Class of 1943.
+He was appointed commander in June 1945, which was after VE Day (May 8, 1945).

 After the war, Brown resumed his education.
 His doctoral dissertation at New York University was on exercise physiology.

 Brown became a professor at New York University and directed the NYU Institute of Afro-American Affairs (now the Institute of African American Affairs) in 1950.
 Brown hosted The Soul of Reason, a radio talk show with interviewees which included politicians, professional athletes, medical professionals, and contemporary artists, which aired between 1971 and 1986.
 Brown also hosted Black Arts (1970–71) and CUNY TV show African American Legends.
 Brown was President of Bronx Community College from 1977 to 1993 and director for the Center for Education Policy at the City University of New York.
 Among his many distinguished awards, honors, and recognitions, he was elected into the National Academy of Kinesiology (née American Academy of Physical Education) in 1971 as an Associate Fellow.
 In 1992, Brown received an honorary doctor of humanics degree from his alma mater, Springfield College.